imagej/imagej.github.io/_pages/Morphological_Segmentation.md

 ### Input Image panel

-{% capture title%}
- Input Image panel
-{% endcapture %}
-{% include thumbnail src='/images/pages/Morphological-segmentation-input-image-panel.png' title=title %}First, you need to indicate the nature of the input image to process.
+{% include thumbnail src='/images/pages/Morphological-segmentation-input-image-panel.png' title='Input Image panel'%}First, you need to indicate the nature of the input image to process.
 This is a **key parameter** since the watershed algorithm is expecting an image where the boundaries of objects present high intensity values (usually as a result of a gradient or edge detection filtering).

 You should select: